HL7/fhir-shorthand/input/pagecontent/reference.md

 #### Multi-line String Alternative

-While line breaks are supported using FHIR strings, FSH also supports slightly different processing for strings demarcated with three double quotation marks `"""`.
+While line breaks are supported using normal strings, FSH also supports different processing for strings demarcated with three double quotation marks `"""`.
 This feature can help authors to maintain consistent indentation in the FSH file.

 As an example, an author might use a multi-line string to write markdown so that the markdown is neatly indented: